Frequently Asked Questions

 There are different types of memory.
 For example:

-• Knowing: You know what a cobra is, even though you’re not sure when you saw one in a zoo or read about them in a book.
+Knowing: You know what a cobra is, even though you’re not sure when you saw one in a zoo or read about them in a book.

-• Remembering: You remember what you did on your last birthday, who you were with, and what kind of cake you had.
+Remembering: You remember what you did on your last birthday, who you were with, and what kind of cake you had.
 You remember what you studied last week in school.

-• Procedure: You can ride a bike today because you once learned the skills involved.
+Procedure: You can ride a bike today because you once learned the skills involved.

 Scientists think that problems with the second kind of memory can happen when someone is high.
 It can be particularly difficult to remember recently learned information.
-This may explain why students who frequently get high may see their school grades suffer, as pot’s effects on memory get in the way of learning.
+This may explain why students who frequently get high may see their school grades suffer, as cannabis’ effects on memory get in the way of learning.

 Is driving while high a big deal?

-Many of us know people who are absolutely certain they can drive safely after getting high.
+Many of us know people who are certain they can drive safely after getting high.
 You’ll hear them saying, “I’ve done it lots of times and never got into an accident.
 Besides, I’m really careful.”

-But here’s the deal: the same thing is true for some people who drive after drinking alcohol.
+But here’s the deal.
+The same thing is true for some people who drive after drinking alcohol.
 Sometimes they, too, make it home without having an accident.

-Driving high increases the risk of accidents.
+Driving high increases the risk of accidents.1

 • Lane weaving